-8.1 Navigating with the physical buttons
+6.1 Navigating

 - On all menu pages, 'UP' and 'DN' are used to navigate to the previous/next item. - The 'R+' and 'L-' buttons are used on spin-box widgets to increase or decrease the selected value.
 In some cases holding down the button will use larger step values to move more quickly to the desired value. - For buttons and rounded-spin-boxes, pressing 'ENT' will press the button, - Pressing 'EXT' will remove selection form the current item.
 A long-press of 'EXT' will exit one (1) menu level.